prakhar1989/docker-curriculum/README.md

 ```

 ##### Java
 The app that we'll be developing will be using [Elasticsearch](https://www.elastic.co/) for storage and search.
-In order to run elasticsearch locally, make sure you Java installed.
+In order to run elasticsearch locally, make sure you have Java installed.
 If Java is installed, typing `java -version` in your terminal should give you an output similar to the one below.

 ```
 $ java -version